 So which of the two waterproofing solutions is better: the French drain or the sump pump?

 In the end, it’s far less about which solution is better and more about your unique situation.
-However, if you live in an area like Toledo, which sees lake effect rain and snow, you may want to invest in more comprehensive solutions.
+However, if you live in an area like Cleveland, which sees lake effect rain and snow, you may want to invest in more comprehensive solutions.

 One of the best ways to overcome the “which is better” debate, more often than not, is to install both solutions inside your home.
 A French drain’s pipe system will help intercept leaking water, and the sump pump system removes this water from the basement and keeps it from immediately making its way back inside.